-Do you need to focus the camera to get a clear image?
-Each camera has adjustable focus, make sure yours is working correctly.
 Move the camera closer to the car.
 How does this affect the video image?
 Try moving it farther away.
 Raise the height of the camera tripod.
 How does this affect the image?
 Decide where you want to place the camera to get the most useful image.

 Practice taking videos of the toy car.
 Write down the best situation for taking a video in your journal for future reference.
-When you have a good movie, make sure to save it in the Lab Data folder on the desktop.
+When you have a good movie, transfer it to the computer.

-Quit VideoRECORDER and open MotionLab to analyze your movie.
+Open MotionLab to analyze your movie.